 Jarvis is "helper glue".
-It is designed to bridge the gap between your web-apps and your backend database.
+It is designed to bridge the gap between your web-apps and your back-end database.
 The three standard components in a solution using Jarvis are:

 - 1. Rich Internet Application.
-Ajax (JSON) requests and responses. - 2.
-JARVIS - 3.
-Database.
-Accessible via SQL/DBI, MongoDB, or SDP.
+Ajax (XML or JSON) requests and responses.

+- 2. JARVIS

+- 3. Database.
+Accessible via SQL.

-Front-end RIAs are often written using technologies such as Adobe Flex, or JavaScript using libraries like Angular 2 or ExtJS.
+Front-end RIAs are often written using technologies such as Adobe Flex, or JavaScript using libraries including Dojo or ExtJS.
 These are often simple CRUD (CReate, Update, Delete) applications which simply wish to perform basic operations on a back end database.

-This requires some server script to handle data requests over HTTP and perform the corresponding back-end database transactions in a manner which is secure, extensible, standards-based and reasonably efficient.
+This requires some server script to handle data requests over http and perform the corresponding back-end database transactions in a manner which is secure, extensible, standards-based and reasonably efficient.